PaaRRRR/ShoppingMall_Renewal/README.md

 # ShoppingMall_Renewal

-This is a personal web application renewing the 'zigzag' shopping mall app.
+This is a personal web application renewed the 'zigzag' shopping mall app.

 # Getting Started